Zayn Malik Tweets ‘Love You’ To Gigi Hadid Months After Alleged Breakup

 But Zayn also doesn’t follow Hadid on Instagram and the former One Direction member previous told GQ in July that he doesn’t want to put a label on the relationship.

-So, as we mentioned earlier, fans were surprised to see the tweet from Zayn on Saturday.
+So, as mentioned earlier, fans were surprised to see the tweet from Zayn on Saturday.

-“I thought Zayn and Gigi broke up but his tweet…” one fan wrote, while another tweeted, “In my mind, I’m already seeing zayn and Gigi married with 3 kids 4 dogs 10 horses and 2 cats.”
+“I thought Zayn and Gigi broke up but his tweet…,” one fan wrote.

+“In my mind, I’m already seeing zayn and Gigi married with 3 kids 4 dogs 10 horses and 2 cats,” another tweeted.

-As E! notes, Gigi and Zayn dated for two years before Zayn announced their breakup in March but they reunited after a month.
+As E! notes, Gigi and Zayn dated for two years before Zayn announced their breakup in March of 2018.
+They reunited after a month.
 Then came the news in January that they hadn’t been spending much time together since November.

-Gig Hadid has not responded to the tweet, as of writing.
+Gig Hadid has not responded to the tweet, as of this writing.
 Her last couple of tweets are mostly focused on her modeling career.
 He also hasn’t been in any of her recent Instagram photos.

 In January, the model was seen entering Zayn’s apartment building in New York City.
-Paparazzi spotted her exiting a taxi in a grey outfit even though she tried to hide her face with a purse, Harper’s Bazaar reports.
+Paparazzi spotted her exiting a taxi in a gray outfit, even though she tried to hide her face with a purse, Harper’s Bazaar reports.

-So there are many signs that Zayn and Gigi are back together but to be sure we’ll have to see if they make it social media official or if they pop up on a red carpet together.
+So there are many signs that Zayn and Gigi are back together, but to be sure fans will have to see if they make it social media official, or if they pop up on a red carpet together.